KK7JJI/odin-recipes/README.md

  https://www.theodinproject.com/lessons/foundations-recipes

- The project involves building a small website which shows you several recipies. all recipes are linked to the index.html page.
+ The project involves building a small website which shows you several recipes. all recipes are linked to the index.html page.